jdjakub/phd-thesis/ch-state-first.md

 One can do this to all objects, even those of Web APIs.
 For example, we use it to connect SVG nodes to the \OROM{} system: when a \svgel{rect} is created, it is "annotated" with a `userData` pointer to the box that it is part of.
 Then, when clicked, the box can be found immediately.

 This could be described as the box "wrapping" the \svgel{rect}, but risks implying that the \svgel{rect} merely needs to *live inside*, or *be referenced by*, the box.
-In this case, the *reverse* association is also needed (i.e. mutual pointers.)
+In this case, the *reverse* association is also needed (i.e. mutual pointers).
 Clicks can only enter the system *through* SVG in the first place.
 What is significant here is that JavaScript lets us add such a link to an entity that *we did not design*.

 This term, "user data", often crops up in libraries with the same idea: to associate arbitrary data with an API object.
 But in languages that do not permit such unanticipated "annotation", this has to be explicitly *designed in* ahead of time.
 If it was not, then it has to be done in a roundabout way---for example, a separate `userData` lookup table, indexed by the memory address of the API object.

 ## Positioning and Sizing
 The simple desire to move and resize boxes with the mouse motivated a lot of the concepts in Sections \ref{basic-assumptions-about-physical-objects} and \ref{maintaining-relationships-over-time}.
-This problem could be considered a smaller instance of Heuristic\ \ref{ideal-notation}: what is a natural way we *conceive* of this behaviour, and could we implement it that way?
+This problem could be considered a smaller instance of Heuristic\ \ref{ideal-expr}: what is a natural way we *conceive* of this behaviour, and could we implement it that way?

 \joel{
 > The above point (moving motivated live state and physics ideas) would be a lot more obvious